Fall 2025 MS Applications: Tips for Writing a Resume

 The Art of Writing Recommendation Letters: Your Ticket to Graduate Admissions in the US

 Graduate admissions in the United States are highly competitive, with top universities receiving thousands of applications each year.
-A well-crafted recommendation letter can be your secret weapon to stand out in this fierce competition.
-In this blog, we’ll explore the importance of recommendation letters and provide tips on securing strong ones for your graduate admissions journey.
+A well-crafted recommendation letter (LOR) can be your secret weapon to stand out in this fierce competition.
+In this blog, we’ll explore the importance of letters of recommendation and provide tips on securing strong ones for your graduate admissions journey.

 What is a recommendation letter?